Charlie Hunnam and Robert Pattinson Are Compelling in 'The Lost City of Z': Review

 3 stars (out of 4)

-The best thing that ever happened to Charlie Hunnam’s career was the day he dropped out of Fifty Shades of Grey
+The best thing that ever happened to Charlie Hunnam’s career was the day he dropped out of Fifty Shades of Grey.

 No matter what he would have brought to the party as Christian Grey, the actor would have been forever stamped as the super-grumpy billionaire cracking whips in a Red Room.
 Instead he’s able to seamlessly lose himself in complicated roles — and, as a fun byproduct, people can take his work seriously.
 In the latest example, he compels as a rugged adventurer in the rich drama The Lost City of Z.